dimpleranapb/CRUD-App-using-Redux-Toolkit/README.md

 - **Creating a User**: Use the form provided in the application to add a new user to the list.
 - **Editing a User**: Click on the edit button next to a user's name to modify their information.
 - **Deleting a User**: Click on the delete button next to a user to remove them from the list.
-- **Searching for Users**: Use the search bar to filter users by name or other criteria.
+- **Searching for Users**: Use the search bar to filter users by name.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.